AdaCore/training_material/courses/ada_essentials/080_expressions/04-conditional_expressions.rst

 Case Expressions
 ---------------------

-.. container:: latex_environment footnotesize

 * Syntax similar to *case statements*

   - Lighter: no closing `end case`
   - Commas between choices

 * Same general rules as *if expressions*

   - Parentheses required unless already present
   - Type of "result" must match context

  * Advantage over *if expressions* is completeness checked by compiler
  * Same as with :ada:`case` statements (unless :ada:`others` is used)

 .. code:: Ada
+  :font-size: footnotesize

   -- compile error if not all days covered
-    Hours : constant Integer :=
-       (case Day_of_Week is
+  Hours : constant Integer := (case Day_of_Week is
                                when Mon ..
 Thurs => 9,
                                when Fri          => 4,
                                when Sat | Sun    => 0);

 ..
   language_version 2012